phenixphp/phenix-docs/src/guide/controllers.md

 ### JSON responses

-The `json` method returns a response with a `Content-type` header equal to `application/json`, this method accepts two arguments, the first an array or an object that implements the `Phenix\Contracts\Arrayable` contract, and like `plain`, a second argument that corresponds to the HTTP status code.
+The `json` method returns a response with a `Content-type` header equal to `application/json`.
+This method accepts two arguments, the first an array or an object that implements the `Phenix\Contracts\Arrayable` contract, and like `plain`, a second argument that corresponds to the HTTP status code.

 ```php
 return response()->json(['message' => 'Hello, world!']);
 ```

-Response with object that implements the `Phenix\Contracts\Arrayable` contract:
+Response with an object that implements the `Phenix\Contracts\Arrayable` contract:

 ```php
 use Phenix\Data\Collection;